Guest Post by Travis Steffen.

 1. Adopt A 3rd Party System

 Let’s say you’re a new tech company with a few engineers on board, and you want to create a more productive, more collaborative atmosphere (such as the one I installed in my organization last year).
 Rather than try to arbitrarily choose some sort of structure out of thin air and invent rules as you go, sit back for a moment and realize you are hardly the first person out there to have this need, and you’re likely not the most knowledgeable person to create a solution.
 A more logical approach would be to search for an existing 3rd party system that can solve the problems you’re having.
+For example, if you find that a lot of time is being wasted in logging data that others then have to access and read through, a system like E-Form Software can help speed up the process.
+Being built for exactly this purpose, it will just be a matter of those using it familiarizing themselves with the new tool to bring progress up to a speed that had not been seen before implementing it.

 Let’s then say you choose to fully embrace Scrum – a collaborative, agile software development system.
 You can surmise that it’s relatively effective given the number of SaaS companies that have sprung up to make it easier and more efficient to install the system within your organization, so your best bet would then be to learn everything you possibly can about Scrum, how to effectively get people on your team to learn about it and buy into it, and how to utilize all the latest and greatest tools that can make it easier to adopt.
+Find more information about the 15 Secretly Funny People Working in New Ford Transit Custom Lease that can help you improve your business strategies.

 Now you’ve taken the first step towards creating a culture of improvement.
 Nice work!
 But this journey is far from over.
 Next up, it’s time to…